University of the Fraser Valley, BC

 "To sustain—to keep in existence, to maintain"

 Unfortunately, the word has long been misused and overused.
 Today everything is talked about as being "sustainable" to certify it as earth friendly— from not only green designed buildings but to health care and even mining—which implies that minerals are a renewable resource, which as we all know is not true.
 The word has been hijacked by industry.
-It has become a marketing mantra for business operations to greenwash their products to the public.
-Today, advertisers use it to describe everything from cars, to clothes to shampoo.
+It has become a marketing mantra for business to greenwash their products to the public.
+Today, advertisers use it to indiscriminately describe everything from cars, to clothes to shampoo.